9 Signs Of Disorganized Attachment, Causes, And Healing

 But, when the caregiver has not created a safe and secure base, a child develops disorganized attachment.
 Disorganized attachment occurs from fright without solutions.
 The child may love their caregivers but stays in constant fear of rejection and abandonment.

 Parents can frighten their children unconsciously in various ways.
-It may be through abuse, violence, or some unresolved past issues in the parent’s life that leave him or her feeling afraid.
+It may be through abuse, violence, or some unresolved past issues in the parent’s life that leave him or her feeling afraid, unstable, and distrusting.
 This unintentionally scares the child, and they become unsure how the caregiver will respond to their needs.
 A child’s instincts are thus conflicted as they seek support and security from their caregiver, but they are also scared.

 Now that you know what attachment is and how it is formed, let’s look at the causes of disorganized attachment.